Acosix/alfresco-simple-content-stores/README.md

 - selectorPropertyStore (the "Selector Property" store)
 - standardFileStore (Alfresco standard file content store, potentially storing content in a custom directory)
+- deduplicatingFacadeStore (a deduplicating store that acts as a facade to an actual, physical store)

 The different types of stores define their individual set of required / optional configuration properties.